+Energy

+Edison Electric Institute

+Electric Power Supply Association

+Independent Energy Producers Association

+IPPNY

+LIPA

 We have already taken steps toward arranging a meeting with the Real Estate Board of New York (REBNY), if such a meeting is agreed upon by the members of ESES.

 We will work with ESES to develop a presentation that puts forth a compelling reason these third parties should lend their support.
-Our goal is to have third parties to show their support by becoming signatories to an "open letter" outlining ESES's position as articulated earlier in this document.
-We will also ask them to join ESES in select press briefings and to be available for select press calls, for which we would arm them with key messages and talking points.
+Our goal is to have third parties demonstrate support by becoming signatories to an "open letter" outlining ESES's position as articulated earlier in this document.
+We will also ask them to join ESES in selected press briefings and to be available for selected press calls, for which we would arm them with key messages and talking points.
 If appropriate, we would also ask them to link their website to ours.

 To ensure the media is aware of ESES' broadening base of support, we will seek to issue a press release with each third party that signs on.